-Caution!
-Only those users qualified to administer Microsoft SQL Server databases should attempt the processes and procedures presented here.
+Note: Only users qualified to administer Microsoft SQL Server databases should attempt the procedures presented here.
 Procedures attempted by unqualified personnel can result in data loss.

 Your Actifio appliance's Documentation Library contains detailed, step-by-step, on how to protect and access your data.
 Each guide is in PDF format and may be viewed online, downloaded, or printed on demand.